Meno Martha International Menopause Directory

 The Mayo Clinic explain:

-“To absorb calcium, your body also needs vitamin D. A few foods naturally contain small amounts of vitamin D, such as canned salmon with bones and egg yolks.
-You can also get vitamin D from fortified foods and sun exposure”.8
+“To absorb calcium, your body also needs vitamin D. Some foods naturally contain small amounts of vitamin D, such as canned salmon with bones, tuna and egg yolks.
+You also can get vitamin D from foods fortified with the vitamin”.8

 Health Care Provider